legumeinfo/pandagma/README.md

     Using a Singularity image:

+  NOTE: THE FOLLOWING STEPS NEED TO BE TESTED AND MODIFIED IN 2023
          pandagma_sing_img=$YOURPATH/pandagma-v_YOUR_VERSION
          nohup singularity exec --env NPROC=$(( ${SLURM_JOB_CPUS_PER_NODE}/5 ))  \
                       --env WORK_DIR=$PWD/../work_Zea \
                       --env CONF=config/pandagma_Zea_7_2_nuc.conf \
                       --cleanenv $pandagma_sing_img ./pandagma.sh -c $CONF -w $WD &

-8. Examine the output, and adjust parameters and possibly the initial chromosome correspondences.
+7. Examine the output, and adjust parameters and possibly the initial chromosome correspondences.
     Output will go into a directory composed from a provided prefix name (default "out") and information about key parameter values, e.g.